Pungyeon/clean-go-article/README.md

 A controversial aspect of Go, is the addition of `nil`.
 This value corresponds to the value `NULL` in C and is essentially an uninitialised pointer.
 Previously, we traversed in explained the troubles `nil` can cause, but to sum up: Things break, when you try to access methods or properties of a `nil` value.
 In the mentioned section, it was recommended to try an minimise usage of returning a  `nil` value.
 This way, users of our code, would be less prone to accidentally access `nil` values by a mistake.

-There are other scenarios in which it is common to find `nil` values, which can cause some unecessary pain.
+There are other scenarios in which it is common to find `nil` values, which can cause some unnecessary pain.
 As an example, the incorrect initialisation of a `struct` can lead to the `struct` containing `nil` properties.
 If accessed, they will cause a panic.
 An example of this, can be seen below:

 ```go
 type App struct {